mprinc/TypeScript-Website/packages/tsconfig-reference/copy/en/options/include.md

 oneline: "Files or patterns to include in this project"
 ---

-Specifies an array of filenames or patterns to include in the program.
+Specifies <span class='definition'>an array of filenames or patterns to include in the program</span>.
-These filenames are resolved relative to the directory containing the `tsconfig.json` file.
+These filenames are <span class='important'>resolved relative</span> to the directory containing the `tsconfig.json` file.

 ```json
 {